-While construction of this fort, as it was under construction on a hill, they were facing problems in its construction.
+While construction of the fort, as it was under construction on a hill, they were facing problems in its construction.
 Then they asked an astrologer who suggested giving the sacrifice of a person before construction of its foundation.
 A man was buried under the foundation for well-off of this fort.

 The man buried was “Raja Ram Meghwal” but Before he died, Former ruler promised him to treat his family like Maharaja.
 Till now, his relatives are treated as Maharaja.
 Then after this sacrifice of a human, you see a great fort called Mehrangarh Fort.

 The name of this hill is because of a hermit(someone who lives alone because of religious reasons) whose name was chiria nathji.
 When Rao Jodha told him to go somewhere else then he denied.
 But after this, Chiria nathji who went off cursed this place for the draught.
 Till now this city face draught sometimes.
 The Foundation stone of its construction was first led by Karni Mata.
 That’s why there is a Karni Mata temple in this fort.